Yes. Adobe Animate CC content can be made accessible, if the correct best practices are used.

-Adobe Flash Professional CC software allows designers and developers to meet all of the design requirements set forth in Section 508.
+Adobe Animate CC software allows designers and developers to meet all of the design requirements set forth in Section 508.
 For example, features that are built into the product today — such as support for Microsoft Active Accessibility (MSAA), content magnification, mouse-free navigation, sound synchronization, and custom color palettes — can help designers and developers deliver accessible web content through rich media.
 Individuals who use assistive technologies such as screen readerscan access rich media content through the support for MSAA built into Adobe Flash Player 11 software.

 It is our ongoing goal to continue to make Flash technology even more accessible for all individuals with disabilities.

 Support for MSAA allows users of assistive technologies such as screen readers to access the contents of a movie.
 This means that for the first time, text elements, buttons, input text fields, movie clips, and even entire movies can be made accessible to screen reader users.
-In addition, Flash Professional CC has an Accessibility panel that allows designers and developers to provide a text equivalent for a single element or a group of elements within rich media content.
+In addition, Animate CC has an Accessibility panel that allows designers and developers to provide a text equivalent for a single element or a group of elements within rich media content.
 The use of text equivalents for rich media content allows designers and developers to optimize the accessibility of their content for screen reader users.

-Flash Professional CC has many features to help you design for accessibility, including the following:
+Animate CC has many features to help you design for accessibility, including the following:

 MSAA makes it easier for all assistive technologies to incorporate support for Flash Player.
 Once the contents of a movie are placed under MSAA, it is up to the individual assistive technology to render that content for the user.